nasa/fprime/Utils/Types/README.md

 If `serialization = true`, then return the maximum logical store size minus the current logical store size.
-This is the number of bytes that may be added to the logical store without deleting any data, and without exceeding the maximum size.
+This is the number of bytes that may be added to the logical store without deleting data.

 If `serialization = false`, then return the current logical store size.
+This is the maximum number of bytes that may be read from the logical store without adding data.

 _TODO: This interface could be improved._